swiss-ai-center/a-guide-to-mlops/docs/part-4-monitor-and-maintain/chapter-42-detect-drift-locally-with-evidently-ai.md

 Download the archive containing the additional images used for inference:

-!!! note

-    These images were not used during training.
-They are genuine inference examples.

 ```sh title="Execute the following command(s) in a terminal"
 # Download the archive containing the extra data
 curl -L -o extra-data.zip https://github.com/swiss-ai-center/a-guide-to-mlops/archive/refs/heads/extra-data.zip